iterasdev/peppol-py/README.md

 # Peppol-py

-A python3 implementation of sending [peppol eDelivery] AS4 documents.
+A python implementation for sending [peppol eDelivery] AS4 documents.
 Most implementations are written in java such as [oxalis] and [phase4] and are very complex.
 This code base is an order of magnitude smaller.